philiptgrace/SecretSanta/README.md

 Setting output
 --------------
-The options for how the output should be produced are:
+Finally, the output format options are defined in `config/output.yaml`.
+The available options are:

 * `PrintingOrder` (one of `GivingOrder`, `ConfigOrder`, or `AlphabeticalOrder`)